raptor7860/NodeBias/README.md

 ## 👨‍💻 My Contribution

-- Developed the frontend using React + Vite
+- Developed frontend using React + Vite for an AI fairness auditing system
-- Built UI for dataset upload and fairness audit visualization
+- Designed UI for dataset upload and visualization of fairness metrics
-- Designed result dashboards to display bias metrics like Disparate Impact Ratio (DIR)
+- Built result dashboards to display Disparate Impact Ratio (DIR) and audit outputs
 - Integrated frontend with Flask backend APIs
-- Worked on improving usability and data presentation for non-technical users
+- Focused on usability and clear data presentation for non-technical users

 ## 📸 My Work (Frontend)